 Fieldstone King’s College School and Cambridge Academic Programming

-Cambridge programmes and qualifications have a proven reputation for being an excellent preparation for university, employment and life.
+Cambridge programmes and qualifications have a proven reputation for providing excellent preparation for university, employment and life.
 They provide a valuable international benchmark of learner performance.

 Policies and Regulations Regarding Cambridge Examinations: